 We’re Not Going to See the Tigers

-At this point, we have three other people in the jeep, two of them from Borneo, all of which are only visiting Ranthambore Tiger Reserve for one day and one game drive.
+At this point, we have three other people in the jeep, two of them from Borneo, all of whom are only visiting Ranthambore Tiger Reserve for one day, and one for one game drive.
 In short, we explain the process and tell them if we stay in zone 1, we’re not going to see the tigers.

 We ended up taking this break because the rangers said, “The tigers must be sleeping.”
 Of course, we’re thinking, we paid USD 100 to go on this afternoon safari and we’re not even driving around.
 Also, if the tigers are as promiscuous as the guides suggest, isn’t dangerous to be walking around a tiger reserve?

 5. Park Rangers Will Put On a Wonderful Theatrical Performance

 On the first days, the rangers did an excellent job selling us on the hope of seeing a tiger―it was quite the theatrical performance.
 With their little scarves and vests, they would pretend that at times we were close.
 Other times, they would pretend to listen to the birds or simply state that the tigers must be sleeping.

 One of our parting gifts from our guide was a clay tiger paw print.
 Looking back, we remember a time during those first two days of the safari when we came across one tiger paw print on the dirt road.
 The guide made a big deal about, circling it, telling us that we must be getting close.
 We can’t prove it, but we believe it was little more than theater.

 Furthermore, even when there was no possibility of seeing a tiger, the guides had their binoculars out.
 They were making bird calls.
 They’re doing anything to keep the “fake” safari rolling along.
 In contrast, on day three, when we saw the tigers, we noticed one of the guides was playing Tetris.
 There’s no need to put on a show―of course, the entertainment was the tigers.